sbeuh34/NeoFly-Mission-creator/README.md

 This package require the .Net framework (min version: 4.7.2)

-## Where can I download?
-The last release available is located here: https://github.com/sbeuh34/NeoFly-Mission-creator/releases/tag/release-1.0.0

 ## How it works.
  - First backup your database just in case.
 (I didn't faced any db issue, but if Neofly updates its missions database model it could lead to some corruption)
  - Simply unzip the folder and launch the tool with "NeoFly Mission Creator.exe" file.